ccoupal/CNC_Embroidery_Machine/README.md

 [Universal G code Sender](https://youtube.com/shorts/SnJd-H4FVdg)

-This machine runs off a universal G-code sender with built in tool paths.
+This machine runs off a universal G-code sender using built in tool paths.
 This application can create tool paths directly from clipart or scaled vector graphic (.svg).

 # Build Materials and Installation Instructions